amageed/Regextra/README.md

 - *ContainsCharacters*: throws *ArgumentException* when input is null or empty
 - *ExcludesCharacters*: same behavior as *ContainsCharacters*
 - *WithMinimumOccurrenceOf*: throws *ArgumentOutOfRangeException* when the length is less than 1
+- *WithMaximumConsecutiveIdenticalCharacterOf*: throws *ArgumentOutOfRangeException* when the length is less than 2
 - *ToPattern*: throws *ArgumentException* if either of the specified min/max lengths are less than the number of rules specified

 PatternResult Class Properties